muhammed-saheer/Student-Result-Analysis-Project/README.md

 This project involves analyzing student results using Python.
 The goal is to uncover patterns and insights that can help improve student performance.

 ## Dataset
 The dataset used for this project is sourced from Kaggle.
-You can find the dataset [here]([https://www.kaggle.com/](https://www.kaggle.com/datasets/desalegngeb/students-exam-scores/data?select=Expanded_data_with_more_features.csv)).
+You can find the dataset[here](https://www.kaggle.com/datasets/desalegngeb/students-exam-scores/data?select=Expanded_data_with_more_features.csv).

 ## Libraries Used
 - numpy